hannobraun/vndf-2016/README.md

-## Build the client's dependencies

-* ./scripts/tasks/build-glfw
-* ./scripts/tasks/build-stb
+## Initialization

+You need to check out all the submodules in vendor.
+Instead of doing that yourself, feel free to add a script that does this for you to scripts.

-## Start the core service recompilation loop
+## Start the server-side components

-./scripts/core-service
+./scripts/server

+This will start a recompilation loop.
+Changes to source files will be detected and result in a recompilation and restart.

 ## Start the client

 ./scripts/client

+## Deploy to the production environment

+./scripts/deploy-live